JoelLamata/DND-Obsidian/dm/compendium/classes/expert-sidekick-tce.md

 To gain the Expert class, a creature must have at least one language in its stat block that it can speak.

 > [!note]
-> this class is intended for NPC [sidekicks](/compendium/rules/variant-rules/sidekicks-tce.md).
+> Note: this class is intended for NPC [sidekicks](/3-Mechanics/CLI/variant-rules/sidekicks-tce.md).

 ### Bonus Proficiencies (Level 1)